 - not part of a sewage treatment plant, or publicly owned treatment works (POTW).

 To prevent harmful pollutants from being washed or dumped into specific types of MS4s, operators are required to obtain an NPDES permit and develop a stormwater management program plan (SMPP).
 The Village of Deer Park is an MS4 operator under the IEPA’s General Permit for Discharges.

-A copy of the Village of Deer Park Year 14 Annual Report can be found here: Annual Report Link
+A copy of the Village of Deer Park Year 20 Annual Report can be found here: Annual Report Link (PDF)

 Report a Concern

 Contact the Village of Deer Park regarding problems with drainage features or illegal dumping into the storm sewer system.
-You can report anonymously here: Complaint Online Form
+You can report complaints here: Complaint Online Form

 Climate change refers to any - change in the measures of climate lasting for an extended period of time.
 Climate change includes major changes in temperature, precipitation, or wind patterns, among other effects, that occur over several decades or longer.
 As a requirement of the Village’s general NPDES Permit ILR40, consideration of impacts and effects of climate change on storm water, storm water controls, flood management and BMP implementation.
 View the EPA’s climate change website.

 After the Storm - A Citizen’s Guide to Managing Stormwater (PDF)